Shake or Stir: Which Cocktails Get Which Treatment and Why

 Stirring just doesn’t cut it with citrus-heavy drinks in particular.
 Anyone who’s had a margarita separate into limeade and straight tequila can confirm this; it’s a reliable disappointment, and frankly a little gross.

-Juices, purees, eggs, fake eggs: All of these ingredients need the more aggressive mixing we get by shaking, because shaking aerates the ingredients and produces the desired frothy texture.
+Juices, purees, eggs, fake eggs, milk, cream: All of these ingredients need the more aggressive mixing we get by shaking, because shaking aerates the ingredients and produces the desired frothy texture.
 In the case of egg and aquafaba, shaking produces the foamy top characteristic of, say, a Ramos Gin Fizz.
 With a daiquiri, a good shake results in a slightly slushy consistency and a more complete unification of rum, sugar, and lime.
 It’s just not a Ramos Gin Fizz unless it’s a big, white frothy thing, and it’s not a daiquiri unless it’s been given a good hard shake.

 Shaking 102: How to Shake

 There are several types of shake — dry shake, wet shake, hard shake, whip shake — but unless you’re a professional bartender or geeking out super-hard on this stuff, you don’t need to bother with them.
 You just need to measure your ingredients properly, use enough ice, and shake nice and hard.